Hospital Acquired Infections

-The majority of infections that become evident 48 hours after hospitalisation are generally considered to be hospital acquired infections.
-Infections that occur after discharge from hospital may be considered health care associated if the organisms causing the infection were acquired while the patient was in hospital.
+The majority of infections that become evident 48 hours after hospitalisation are considered hospital-acquired.
+Infections that occur after hospital discharge may be considered healthcare-associated if the organisms causing the infection were acquired while the patient was in the hospital.

 - MRSA